henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 ## Hardware Dependencies

-The binding of the attestation scheme used by TUDA to generate the TUDA IE is specific to the methods provided by the hardware RoT used (see above).
-In this document,expositional text and pseudo-code that is provided as a reference to instantiate the TUDA IE is based on TPM 1.2 and TPM 2.0 operations.
+The binding of the attestation scheme used by TUDA to generate the TUDA IE is specific to the methods provided by the RoT used (see above).
+In this document, expositional text and pseudo-code that is based on TPM 1.2 and TPM 2.0 operations.
 The corresponding TPM commands are specified in {{TPM12}} and {{TPM2}}.
-The references to TPM commands and corresponding pseudo-code only serve as guidance to enable a better understanding of the attestation scheme and is intended to encourage the use of any appropriate hardware RoT or equivalent set of functions available to a CPU or Trusted Execution Environment {{TEE}}.
+The references to TPM commands and corresponding pseudo-code only serve as guidance to enable a better understanding of the attestation scheme and is intended to encourage the use of any appropriate RoT, for example, an equivalent set of functions available to an embedded Secure Element or Trusted Execution Environment {{TEE}}.

 # TUDA Core Concept

 There are significant differences between conventional bi-directional attestation and TUDA regarding both the information elements conveyed between Attester and Verifier and the time-frame, in which an attestation can be considered to be fresh (and therefore trustworthy).

-In general, remote attestation using a bi-directional communication scheme includes sending a nonce-challenge within a signed attestation token.
-Using the TPM 1.2 as an example, a corresponding nonce-challenge would be included within the signature created by the TPM_Quote command in order to prove the freshness of the attestation response, see e.g. {{PTS}}.
+In general, remote attestation using a bi-directional communication scheme includes sending a nonce-challenge within a signed Evidence token.
+Using the TPM 1.2 as an example, a corresponding nonce-challenge would be included within the signature created by the TPM_Quote command in order to prove the freshness of a response containing evidence, see e.g. {{PTS}}.

 In contrast, the TUDA protocol uses the combined output of TPM_CertifyInfo and TPM_TickStampBlob.
-The former provides a proof about the platform's state by creating evidence that a certain key is bound to that state.
-The latter provides proof that the platform was in the specified state by using the bound key in a time operation.
+The former provides a proof about the Attester's state by creating Evidence that a certain key is bound to that state.
+The latter provides proof that the Attester was in the specified state by using the bound key in a time operation.
 This combination enables a time-based attestation scheme.
 The approach is based on the concepts introduced in {{SCALE}} and {{SFKE2008}}.

-Each TUDA IE has an individual time-frame, in which it is considered to be fresh (and therefore trustworthy).
+Each TUDA IE has an individual time-frame, in which it is considered to be fresh (and therefore valid and trustworthy).
 In consequence, each TUDA IE that composes data in motion is based on different methods of creation.

-The freshness properties of a challenge-response based protocol define the point-of-time of attestation between:
+As highlighted above, the freshness properties of a challenge-response based protocol enable implicit time-keeping via a time window between:

 * the time of transmission of the nonce, and
 * the reception of the corresponding response.